mbheinen/bpa-ipf-tsp/docs/basic/x_window_gui.rst

 The server side of X resides in your own computer's (or X terminal's) memory.
 There is one X server for each user's keyboard, mouse, and display.
 The server is dedicated to you.
 However, your server may communicate simultaneously with many different X clients, not just IPF.
 And again, these other clients may be anywhere out on the LAN.
 Thus, in any one X session (between "login" and "logout"), you may run many X clients on many different computers.
 The server manages all this.

 When your client requests a certain font, the server delivers it.
 When your client requests different colors for graphical objects, the server consults the color map for that client and delivers the correct colors.
 Fonts, colors, and certain other server-managed software components are termedresources.
-Some resources such as colors and fonts you can change in your own account’s IPF resources file, XGUI.
-See ?? if you would like to learn more about this.
+Some resources such as colors and fonts you can change in your own account's IPF resources file, XGUI.
+See :ref:`custom-xgui` if you would like to learn more about this.

 A Summary of Motif Basics
 =========================